Dorsal prefrontal cortex drives perseverative behavior in mice

 This article is not in any list yet, why not save it to one of your lists.Abstract

 Perseveration – repeating one choice when others would generate larger rewards – is a common behavior, but neither its purpose nor neuronal mechanisms are understood.
-Here we demonstrate a neural correlate and causal role of dorsal prefrontal cortex (area MOs) in perseveration in mice performing a dynamic reward learning task.
+Here we demonstrate a neural correlate and causal role of dorsal prefrontal cortex, specifically anterior supplementary motor cortex (MOs) in perseveration in mice performing a dynamic reward learning task.
 An auditory go cue signaled mice to turn a wheel either left or right, with the reward probability of each action switching in blocks.
 Mice perseverated, gaining suboptimal reward, but were faster when making repeated choices.
-Neuropixels recordings found neurons whose activity correlated with perseveration and predicted rapid reaction times, almost exclusively in MOs.
-Optogenetically inhibiting MOs reduced perseveration and slowed reaction times.
-In contrast, inactivating medial prefrontal cortex at choice time did not have any effect but impaired learning if delivered after reward delivery.
-In this task, therefore, MOs encodes a perseverative decision variable, and is necessary for mediating the effect of this decision variable on choice and reaction time.
+Neuropixels recordings found neurons whose activity correlated with perseveration and predicted rapid reaction times, almost exclusively in anterior MOs.
+Optogenetically inhibiting this region at choice time reduced perseveration and slowed reactions.
+In contrast, inactivating medial prefrontal cortex at choice time had no effect, but inactivating it after reward delivery impaired learning.
+In this task, therefore, anterior MOs reflects a perseverative decision variable, and is necessary for mediating the effect of this decision variable on choice and reaction time.